 In front of their two story, wooden house, sat a small wooden wagon tied to two horses who swished their tails with furious determination to keep the mosquitoes and flies at bay.
-Hooked behind the wagon was another smaller wagon filled with possessions and covered with a blanket.
+Hooked behind the wagon sat a smaller wagon filled with possessions and covered with a blanket.

-The man climbed into the wagon and turned to pull up his wife.
+The man climbed into the wagon then pulled his wife next to him.

-“Looks like the Lord has blessed us with good weather for our journey,” the man said while looking up at the blue sky.
-His wife looked downward and her tears stained tiny circles in the dust.
-He put his arm around her.
+“The Lord has blessed us with fair weather for our journey,” the man’s voice cracked as he looked through blurry eyes at the cloudless sky.
+His wife leaned into him.
+He put his arm around her and sighed.

-“She was too young,” she whispered.
-“Why give her to us and then take her away?”
+“She died too young,” she whispered.
+“Why give her to us and then take her?”

-He snapped the reins.
-The wagon lurched forward and began its trek down the dirt lane.
+He snapped the reins and the wagon lurched down the dirt lane.

 “Wait, wait!”
 Victoria cried.
-“You’re forgetting about me!”
-She ran behind the wagon trying to keep up with the horses but her small legs could not keep pace.
+“You’re forgetting me!”
+She ran behind the wagon trying to keep pace with the horses.
 “Mama, mama, don’t leave me!”
 She cried and cried.
-Her legs weakened and she almost stumbled.
+Her legs wobbled and she almost stumbled.

-Her mother turned and for a brief second Victoria thought she looked into her eyes but her mother lowered her head and turned away.
+Her mother turned for a brief second.
+Their eyes met.
+Victoria paused and smiled, but her mother lowered her head and turned away.

-“No, come back, come back!” she screamed and then fell into the dirt.
-Tears muddened the dust on her face and through the blur she saw the wagon round the corner and disappear.
+“No, come back, come back!” she screamed and then collapsed into the dirt.
+Tears turned the dust on her face into mud and through the blur she saw the wagon turn the corner and disappear.
 “Mama!
 Mama!
 I’m scared.
 Mama don’t leave me here alone!”
-The broken child sat in the dust for many minutes hoping they would return before turning and crawling home.
+The broken child sat in the road for many minutes hoping for their return before turning and crawling home.
 For days, then weeks, and finally years she wandered her property waiting for her parents.